 Isopropyl myristate

 Isopropyl myristate is another non-insecticide lotion.
 It kills lice by blocking their breathing system and also dehydrates them.
 You apply it for only 10 minutes, then wash it out, and repeat the application a week later.
-The cure rate with isopropyl myristate seems to be about 80% (Drug and Therapeutics Bulletin 2009;47:50–52).
+The cure rate with isopropyl myristate was initially around 80% but has reduced over time to around 40%.
+(Pharmaceutics 2022;14(11):2430).

 Wet combing

-‘Bug busting’ (also called ‘wet combing with conditioner’) is something to try if you are worried about using strong chemicals on the scalp.
-Wet the hair with ordinary conditioner, and thoroughly comb it all the way from the roots with a plastic (not metal) lice comb.
+‘Bug busting’ (also called ‘wet combing with conditioner’) is generally the best option for treating head lice, particularly if you are worried about using strong chemicals (which may not work anyway) on the scalp.
+Wet the hair with ordinary conditioner, and thoroughly comb it all the way from the roots with a metal (not plastic) lice comb (Parasitology Research 2012;112:1363-1366).
 You can wipe the comb on a tissue from time to time to see if you have caught any lice.
-It removes lice, but not eggs, so you have to repeat the process several times to remove lice that have hatched since the last time that it was done.
-Do it three times a week for at least 2 weeks.
-In fact, you should carry on for three further sessions after finding the last louse.
+Metal combs remove lice and eggs, but is less reliable at removing eggs.
+You have to repeat the process several times to remove lice that have hatched since the last time that it was done.
+Do it on days 0, 4, 8 and 10, and repeat again a week later to ensure no more lice are found (International Journal of Dermatology 2020;60(3):272-280).

-• It is unsuitable for Afro-Caribbean hair – it would be difficult to do it properly and would be too uncomfortable.
+- It is unsuitable for Afro-Caribbean hair – it would be difficult to do it properly and would be too uncomfortable.
+(Although Afro-Caribbean hair is much less likely to be affected by head lice in Europe).
 It is easiest on short, straight hair.

 Battery-powered combs

 1.5-volt battery-powered combs are available from some pharmacies.
-The comb kills the head lice by making them lose their grip.
+The comb is said to kill the head lice by making them lose their grip.
 It is unsuitable for children under 3 years of age or for anyone with an electrical device, such as a pacemaker.
-More research is needed to find out how effective this method is.
-It does not kill the eggs.
+There is no evidence that these combs are effective, and they do not kill the eggs.

 Herbal remedies